Effective surjectivity of Galois representations of products of elliptic curves over function fields: Background material

 \subsection{Function fields and heights}

-Let $C$ be a smooth, projective, and geometrically integral curve of genus $g$ over a perfect field $k$ of characteristic $p = \textnormal{char}(K) \geq 0$.
-We will let $K = K(C)$ denote the function field of $C$, and set $g = g(K) := g(C)$ to be the genus of $K$ (which is independent of the choice of model $C$).
-In this work, by a \textbf{function field} we always mean $K$ of the above form with field of constants $k$.
-We refer the reader to \cite{Rosenff} for general background on function fields.
+For the remaining of the paper (with the exception of \cref{appendix} ), unless noted otherwise, $K$ will denote a function field, defined as follows.
+Let $C$ be a smooth, projective, and geometrically integral curve of genus $g$ over a perfect field $k$ of characteristic $p := \textnormal{char}(k) \geq 0$.
+We let $K := K(C)$ denote the function field of $C$ and call it a {\bf{function field}} with {\bf{field of constants}} $k$ and of {\bf{genus}} $g$ (noting that $g$ is independent of the choice of model $C$).
+While we will later restrict to the case $\text{char}(k) = 0$, we work in general as much as possible to make clear to the reader what would be needed to generalize our main result to nonzero characteristic.
+For general background on function fields, we refer the reader to \cite{Rosenff}.

 Let $L/K$ be a finite degree extension.
 For each place $w$ of $L$, let $|\cdot|_w$ denote the corresponding normalized absolute value on $L$.
 Let $v$ denote the unique place of $K$ lying below $w$ and let $L_w$ and $K_v$, respectively, denote the corresponding completions of $L$ and $K$.
 The local degree of $w$ is the quantity